klunkean/pyfurc/README.md

     plt.plot(dat["U(1)"], dat["PAR(1)"])
 ```

-To get started, check out the Quickstart section below or check the
+To get started, check out the Quickstart section below or take a look at the
-in-depth guides in the [Documentation](https://pyfurc.readthedocs.io/en/latest/).
+in-depth installation guides in the [Documentation](https://pyfurc.readthedocs.io/en/latest/).

+Part of the documentation is an [in-depth tutorial](https://pyfurc.readthedocs.io/en/latest/usage/tutorial.html) where a simple example problem is solved in different ways.

 # Quickstart